Auckland War Memorial Museum: Governance

-The Museum is governed by a trust board, and has an Executive Management Team headed by a director.
+The museum is governed by a trust board, and has an executive management team headed by a director.
 The board's duties, functions and powers, and its responsibilities to ten statutory objectives are set out in the Auckland War Memorial Museum Act 1996.
-Paramount amongst its responsibilities is the trusteeship and guardianship of the Museum and its extensive collections of treasures and scientific materials.
+Paramount amongst its responsibilities is the trusteeship and guardianship of the museum and its extensive collections of treasures and scientific materials.

-The Act also tasks the Board with the appointment of a Māori Committee of no less than five members, known as the Taumata-ā-Iwi.
+The Act also tasks the board with the appointment of a Māori Committee of no less than five members, known as the Taumata-ā-Iwi.
 The Taumata-ā-Iwi is founded upon the principle of mana whenua (customary authority of and over ancestral land), and comprises Ngāti Whātua, Ngāti Pāoa and Tainui.
 The committee is "responsible for the provision of advice and assistance to the Trust Board in a series of matters as set out in the Act," including matters provided for in the Treaty of Waitangi.
 The Act further "empowers the Taumata-ā-Iwi to give advice on all matters of Māori protocol within the Museum and between the Museum and Māori people at large", codified in the committee's governance principles as "the right to advise".

 The Auckland Museum Institute has a role in the governance of Auckland Museum by appointing four members to the Museum Trust Board.
 The institute was established in 1867 and is an independent voluntary run organisation.
 It is the Auckland branch of the Royal Society of New Zealand Te Apārangi and also does public outreach and education.
-Council members listed in 2022 were: Roger Lins (President), Scott Pilkington (Vice President), Marguerite Durling, Helen Bull, Marilyn Kohlhase and Rosemary Barraclough.
+Council members listed for 2022/2023 are: Dr Roger Lins (President), Marilyn Kohlhase (Vice President), Marguerite Durling, Phil Lascelles, Angela Lassig, Rae Nield, Daniel Pouwels, Alison Preston (Treasurer) and Moth Sutherland-Tupp.

-List of directors

-The following is a list of directors to date, the first three of whom used the title "Curator":